backstage/backstage/docs/plugins/new-backend-system.md

 ### Extension Points

-Modules depend on extension points just as a regular dependency but specifying it in the `deps` section.
+Modules depend on extension points just as a regular dependency by specifying it in the `deps` section.

 #### Defining an Extension Point